kigster/simple-feed/README.md

 ### Reading from and writing to the feed

-For the impatient here is a quick way to get started with the `SimpleFeed`.
+For the impatient, here is a quick way to get started with the `SimpleFeed`.

 ```ruby
 # This assumes we have previously defined a feed named :newsfeed (see above)